 My only remark is on the chapter referring to Myocarditis, where the last sentence "In one report the SARS-COV-2 particles outside the cardiomyocytes." seems to be unfinished and should be rephrased.

 Thank you for your comments.
 The sentence was rewritten: The timing of presentation is currently uncertain with reports of symptoms weeks after the COVID-19 infection(23).
-Furthermore, histological evidence of COVID-19 inside the cardiomyocyte is unavailable, however, one report viral particles outside the cardiomyocytes (24).
+Furthermore, histological evidence of COVID-19 inside the cardiomyocyte is unavailable, however, one report found viral particles outside the cardiomyocytes (24).